boaworm/homebridge-tesla-gateway/README.md

 * `accessory` \<string\> **required**: Defines the plugin used and must be set to **"HTTP-TESLA-GATEWAY"** for this plugin.
 * `name` \<string\> **required**: Defines the name which is later displayed in HomeKit
-* `getUrl` \<string |  [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current status (in numerics) from the sensor.
-By default it expects the http server to return the sensor status as a float.
+* `getUrl` \<string |  [urlObject](#urlobject)\> **required**: Defines the url (and other properties when using and urlObject) to query the current status from the Gateway

 ##### Advanced configuration options: